catseye/SixtyPical/README.md

 go through the program step by step, tracking not just the changes that happen during a _specific_ execution of the program, but _sets_ of changes that could _possibly_ happen in any run of the program.
-This lets us determine that certain things can never happen, which we can present as safety guarantees.
+This lets us determine that certain things can never happen, which we can then formulate as safety checks.

 In practice, this means it catches things like